-Troullion, R., Combs, Z., Patel, B.A. and O'Hare, D. (2009) Comparative study of the effect of various electrode membranes on biofouling and electrochemical measurements Electrochemistry Communications, 11 (7). pp. 1409-1413.
+Troullion, R., Combs, Z., Patel, Bhavik and O'Hare, D. (2009) Comparative study of the effect of various electrode membranes on biofouling and electrochemical measurements Electrochemistry Communications, 11 (7). pp. 1409-1413.
 ISSN 1388-2481Full text not available from this repository.

 Stability of sensors in biosamples is a critical issue and can be mitigated by membranes.
 The effect of different membranes (Nafion, cellulose acetate, chitosan, fibronectin, PSS/PL) on the electrochemistry of an outer-sphere redox couple (ruthenium II/III hexaammine) and on the electrocatalytic reduction of dissolved oxygen are described.
 Biofouling has been induced by albumin solutions.
 Results demonstrate good performances of fibronectin in all situations investigated.
 Other membranes do not provide a satisfactory protection from biofouling and some of them, PSS/PL in particular, seriously disturb electrochemical mechanisms.

 |Faculties:||Faculty of Science and Engineering > School of Pharmacy and Biomolecular Sciences|

 |Date Deposited:||17 Sep 2010 13:59|

 Actions (login required)